 We visited Oaxaca at the end of the Día de los Muertos festivities in 2019, and it was amazing!
 I would highly suggest planning far ahead and visiting during that time if you can.
-I found Bricia Lopez’s list of Oaxaca favorites useful as we were planning our trip.
-I went back to Oaxaca for two weeks in 2022 and loved it even more.
+I found Bricia Lopez’s list of Oaxaca favorites useful as I planned my first trip.
+I went back to Oaxaca for two weeks in 2022 and loved it even more… and again in 2024 and 2026!

 Activities